Ibrahim Malikzada

-Mohammad Ibrahim Malikzada (محمد ابراهیم ملکزاده) (born 1966) was an Afghan politician and military commander.
-He was the first Governor of Ghor after the defeat of the Taliban in 2001.
-Malikzada is the son of Abdul Rahman Malikzada.
-Mohammad Ibrahim Malikzada is of Tajik descent.
+Mohammad Ibrahim Malekzada (محمد ابراهیم ملکزاده) (born 1966) was an Afghan politician and military commander who played a role in the resistance movements during the Soviet–Afghan War and later during the conflict against the Taliban.
+He was the first Governor of Ghor after the defeat of the Taliban in 2001, and he later served as a security advisor within the Afghan Ministry of Interior, and Member of the National Assembly representing Ghor Province.
+Malekzada was also associated with the political party Jamiat-e Islami Afghanistan.
+He is the son of Abdul Rahman Malekzada and is of Tajik descent.

-Education and Career
+Early life and education

-Malikzada completed elementary education in Ghor province.
+Malekzada completed elementary education in Ghor province.
 During Jihad, in 1960s, he continued his Science and Islamic education and he acquired expertise in Medicine from (ICC).
+Between 1985 and 1987, Malekzada pursued medical training with a focus on pediatrics.
+After completing his training, he returned to Afghanistan and established a clinic with medical equipment provided through humanitarian support organizations.
+He worked for approximately two years providing healthcare services in his home region.

-He was involved in the health services according to the needs of the region until the Fall of 1981, after Mohammad Taher Malikzada, his elder brother was killed.
-He then became a militant.
+He was involved in the health services according to the needs of the region until the Fall of 1981.

-Wars in the region pitted him against the Taliban after 1979.
+Involvement in the resistance

+During the Soviet–Afghan War and the subsequent civil conflicts in Afghanistan, Malekzada became involved in the armed resistance movements.
+In 1990, following the death of his elder brother, Commander Mohammad Taher Malekzada, he assumed leadership of resistance forces in Tiwara District of Ghor Province.

+Despite limited prior military experience, Malekzada took part in organizing and leading military operations in Ghor Province and surrounding regions.
+The area became an important base of resistance activity during the conflicts that followed.

+Following the rise of the Taliban in the mid-1990s, Malekzada participated in resistance efforts aligned with forces loyal to President Burhanuddin Rabbani and military commander Ahmad Shah Massoud.
+Resistance activities in Ghor Province and nearby areas were supported through logistical networks connecting the region with northern Afghanistan.
 After, Ahmad Shah Massoud, he was the only figure in the provinces of Southern and Western Afghanistan fighting the Taliban.

+Government Service

 After the fall of Taliban in 2001, he served as the Governor of Ghor province.
 In the first parliamentary elections in Afghanistan, he was elected as a member of a House of People for the Ghor province.